 Whipsnade Zoo has two old but impressive steam engines, Excelsior and Superior, which take visitors through the animal enclosures.

-These trains from the Great Whipsnade Railway and are a visitor favorite.
+These trains are from the Great Whipsnade Railway and are a visitor favorite.

 During the train safari adventure, you hear exciting commentary and spot animals such as elephants, rhinos, camels, deer, etc.